-If you’ve read my blog for any length of time, you know how much our family values experiences and creating memories together instead of stuff.
+If you’ve read my blog for any time, you know how much our family values experiences and creates memories together instead of stuff.
 We quit throwing big “friend birthday parties” years ago and instead plan quick getaways to celebrate birthdays together.
 Also, for Christmas, we enjoy giving the kids a gift of an upcoming getaway to look forward to instead of tons of gifts that they will soon forget.
-Several years ago it hit me; we have 18 years with our kids.
+Several years ago, it hit me; we have 18 years with our kids.
 Eighteen years to create memories.
 Eighteen years to pour into their hearts.
 Eighteen years to strengthen relationships within our family.
 Eighteen years will fly by so very quickly.
 When the enormous reality of this sunk in, we started being very intentional about family getaways, and I started putting money back monthly to make room in our budget.

-Family getaways help us to stop the busyness of our lives for a short time and just focus on enjoying each other.
+Family getaways help us stop the busyness of our lives for a short time and focus on enjoying each other.
 When we go away together, there is no house to clean, projects to complete, schoolwork to finish, or rushing off to sports practices.
 Instead, we enjoy meals together, shop, scream our heads off on rides at amusement parks, swim, make smores, cook breakfast together, watch movies, enjoy various attractions, museums, etc. In addition to all the fun activities, we stop and listen to each other talk, take time to truly belly laugh, enjoy each other’s company and rest to revive our tired bodies.
-I thought I’d give you a glimpse into our last two family getaways so you can see why planning getaways together as a family are so important to us.
+I thought I’d give you a glimpse into our last two family getaways so you can see why planning getaways together as a family is so important to us.

-With a large family and kids of varying ages, 14, 11, 3, and 1, we prefer to stay in cabins or condos when we travel so that we aren’t on top of each other and it is generally cheaper than two hotel rooms.
+With a large family and kids of varying ages, 14, 11, 3, and 1, we prefer to stay in cabins or condos when we travel so that we aren’t on top of each other, and it is generally cheaper than two hotel rooms.
 When Gatlinburg Falls Resorts offered to partner with me, I was over the moon as my kids always have enjoyed staying in cabins because of the fantastic entertainment options.
 Plus, we were already planning a getaway for two of our girls’ birthdays.
 Our sweet girls in the picture above turned 3 and 14 years old last November.
 Even though they are years apart, their relationship is unique.
 They adore each other so much.
 I snuck this precious picture of them on the front porch of our cabin as they were waiting for the rest of us to head out for dinner.

 These are the moments we don’t want to miss, and it is so easy in the hustle and bustle of life.
-Moments, when our kids are just loving and enjoying each other without the natural distractions of life, are so special.
+Moments when our kids are just loving and enjoying each other without the natural distractions of life, are special.
 Even though there are many years between our big kids and littles, they are so sweet with each other.
 I never expected their relationships to be so close.